adarshtp/tech-test-game-event-ingesting/README.md

-# tech-test-game-event-ingesting
-Technical Test: Game Event Ingesting
+# Technical Test: Game Event Ingesting

 The following implementation covers all the specified requirements: